Horbenkodev/hugo-blog/content/posts/modern-app-development-whats-fresh-whats-trendy/index.md

 ---
-title: 'Modern App Development: What''s Fresh, What''s Trendy?'
+title: "Modern App Development: What's Fresh, What's Trendy?"
+draft: false
-publishDate: '2016-10-14T00:00:00Z'
+publishDate: 2016-10-14T00:00:00Z
-authors: []
+image: modern-app-development.jpg
+og_image: modern-app-development.jpg
 description: Do you know what you are going to do in 10 years' time?
 How will your music tastes change?
 What phone will you buy next?
 What will your future house or children look like?
 No matter how much data you gather and how closely you analyze it, how many professionals you involve in your research, it is extremely difficult to find out exactly what the future will be like.
-image: modern-app-development.jpg
-og_image: modern-app-development.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - marketing-team
 categories:
   - business
+industries: []
 ---
 Do you know what you are going to do in 10 years' time?
 How will your music tastes change?
 What phone will you buy next?
 What will your future house or children look like?
 No matter how much data you gather and how closely you analyze it, how many professionals you involve in your research, it is extremely difficult to find out exactly what the future will be like.
 Who knows what innovation or discovery will be made that will absolutely change the way we perceive life?
 All we have left is to predict, make guesses and act accordingly.